 Because of this, we recommend getting the full testing done on your lawn soil as it will show you all of the nutrient levels.
 The cost is about $ 25.00 and will save you money in the long run because the results will help to know the exact fertilizers to apply.

-If you do not want to do a full test you will at least need to know the soil pH level.
+We recommend soil pH level test at minimum.
 If you do not have the proper pH level to start with your lawn will have a difficult time growing creating the perfect environment for weeds.
 This means if you apply fertilizer to lawn soil with a low pH level your absorption rate could be 50% or lower leading to wasted time, money and resources.

 You can see in the pictures below from left to right the change in the color of the lawn as the soil loses needed nutrients.